 - 1. Set parking brake. - 2.
-Shift transmission to neutral - 3.
-Engage PTO by "Pulling Out" knob on dash. (knob is shown below). - 4.
-There may be an indicator light on the dash depending on truck chassis model that will illuminate when the PTO is engaged.
+Shift transmission to neutral (engage clutch prior to shifting for manual transmissions). - 3.
+Engage PTO by "Pulling Out" knob on dash or by engaging PTO switch.

+4. There may be an indicator light on the dash depending on truck chassis model that will illuminate when the PTO is engaged.